ZCG808/zhuochenggan.github.io/essays/AI Essay.md

 ***Final project***

-I find myself using AI alot for the final project, it is the quickest way for me to test out my idea and explore new knowledge needed for the project.
+I find myself using AI a lot for the final project, it is the quickest way for me to test out my idea and explore new knowledge needed for the project.
 For example.
 I would find myself asking what are some good tools for a specific task or if I want to achieve a certain ideas, how should I approach it?

 ***Learning a concept / tutorial***